sanchitkalra/Classes/readme.md

 ### Microsoft Teams Assignments and other interesting codes

-This repository will contain all code from Coding Ninjas Assignments and Microsoft Teams regular classes and other stuff I do and find interesting sorted into folders by topic.
+This repository contains all code from Coding Ninjas Assignments and Microsoft Teams regular classes and other stuff I do and find interesting sorted into folders by topic.

 Contents:
 - [Code Zen Problems](/code_zen)